lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/2_Use_Terra.bio_for_Compute_Workflows.md

     - From The Broad, Terra uses cromwell orchestration.
 Cromwell is configured with WDL files.

 ### How to do this
- - Navigate to Terra.bio and authenticate with your email
+ - Navigate to [Terra.bio](https://terra.bio/) --> 'Try Terra' and authenticate with your email
- - Review example workspaces and browse data from the start screen (shown below)
+ - Review the example workspaces and browse data from the start screen (shown below)
  - Determine whether you want to use Notebooks or Tools (Workflows)
  - Create your own workspace and either clone an existing workflow or import a workflow you've created into your workspace.
     - Alternatively you can start a notebook instance and use (or import) a Jupyter noteook.